aledrocomic/gocomicwriter/README.md

 - No GitHub Actions workflows are currently included in this repository.
 For an example release workflow and setup instructions, see docs/ci-cd-aws.md (section "GitHub Actions-based releases").
 If you add workflows later, update this README accordingly.

 ## Contributing and conduct
-Contributions are welcome once core foundations stabilize.
-Until then, feel free to:
+Contributions are welcome during the Beta.
+Please focus on issues, docs, and UX feedback first; larger feature work may be deferred until after Beta.
 - File issues with feedback or questions
 - Discuss the data model and schema
 - Propose improvements to docs and developer experience